Plymouth Lawn Installation Services

 Contact Plymouth's Department of Public Works for Site Preparation Debris & Installation Material Management

-Proper material management is essential for sustainable lawn installation in Plymouth.
-Existing vegetation must be disposed of through the town’s April–November yard waste collection using biodegradable paper bags only (no plastic), in accordance with Massachusetts Department of Environmental Protection guidelines.
-Bulk soil and rock should be brought to the Transfer Station, which requires a resident permit and may involve fees.
-Coordinate topsoil and amendment deliveries with municipal traffic regulations, and obtain equipment staging permits for large projects.
-Sod should be stored for no more than 24-48 hours in shade with irrigation, while seed must be kept cool and dry.
-Compost for amendments can be sourced through municipal programs.
-Notify neighbors in advance for large installations and always contact Dig Safe at least 48 hours (preferably 72 hours) before excavation.
-Plymouth Department of Public Works
+Proper material management is essential for successful lawn installation in Plymouth.
+Existing vegetation must be disposed of through the April–November yard waste collection program, using only biodegradable paper bags as required by the Massachusetts Department of Environmental Protection.
+Bulk soil and rock should be taken to the Transfer Station, which requires resident permits and may have associated fees.
+Coordinate topsoil and amendment deliveries with municipal traffic regulations, and obtain equipment staging permits for large projects to protect infrastructure.
+Sod should be stored for no more than 24-48 hours in shade with irrigation, while seed must be kept in cool, dry conditions.
+Compost for soil amendments can be sourced through municipal programs.
+Notify neighbors in advance of large installations and always contact Dig Safe 811 at least 48 hours (preferably 72 hours) before excavation.
+For all debris and material management, coordinate with:

 169 Camelot Drive, Plymouth, MA 02360